 Provisioning for an offshore passage isn’t as easy as it sounds.
 You are going to have to become a list maker and check it even more closely than Old Santa does.
 There is nowhere to run out to if you forget an onion or run out of milk.
 Meal planning is critical, as is a good feel for the amount of snacks and comfort foods to stock.
 Adding to this, there are different considerations in the galley than there are in the kitchen, and some adjustments may have to be made.
 For example, both water and cooking fuel are limited on a boat, so you might switch from regular rice to instant rice because it requires less of both to prepare.
 If mac and cheese is on the menu you might consider a brand that requires only milk, or even a freeze-dried version that only needs hot water.
 There are a lot of tricks to learn but being thorough and organized is the key.

-Remember your Dad yelling at you to turn off the lights when you aren’t using them?
+Remember your Mom and Dad yelling at you to turn off the lights when you aren’t using them?
 This is good advice on a boat.
 It applies double to use of fresh water, propane, and alcohol for the stove.
 You may be able to make electricity, but your fuel supply when you leave the dock is what you have until you hit another dock, same for water unless you have a water maker.

 Mechanics, electricians, riggers, and sail makers are tough to find a hundred miles offshore.
 So, you are going to want to have at least fundamental skills in these areas.
 Know your maintenance, keep all the tools and supplies you need for things like oil changes.
 Learn your 12 Volt system, fuses, connections, and even how to change out a charge controller in your photovoltaic system.
 Understand the basics of repairs to your rigging and sails and keep tools and supplies handy.
 We already mentioned the head, buckets work fine but some crew may shy away from that experience, so know your plumbing!
 I guarantee that at some point you will learn the magical properties of JB Weld, 5200, duct tape, and sein twine!